edrubin/EC524S24/projects/project-003/README.md

 1.1\ For the moment, let's focus on the possible splits of the `island` variable.
 There are three islands.
 How many possible splits are there?

-1.2\ Try each split of `island` and then calculate the split's accuracy, entropy, and gini.
+1.2\ Try each split of `island` and then calculate the split's accuracy and gini.

 1.3\ Repeat 1.2 but for the `sex` variable.